-Every piece of the old Skinner barn was used to create this rustic beauty—even the bathroom walls are from the antique red barn wood.
+Every piece of the old Horse Barn was used to create this rustic beauty—even the bathroom walls are from the red barn wood.
 It is a labor of love for a celebration of love.

-The Yellow Barn can accommodate 200 of your favorite people.
-It features 4,000 square feet of indoor space with 33 foot cathedral ceilings, a rustic cowboy bar, a hayloft lounge, and a full catering kitchen.
-The barn is fully heated and air conditioned.
-The 12 foot windowed barn doors open onto a sprawling slate patio with views of High Ridge.
-The patio leads you to a second adjacent reclaimed barn, the Pavilion, open on four sides to bring the outside in.
+The Horse Barn can accommodate 200 of your favorite people for dinner and dancing.
+It features 4,000 square feet of indoor space with 33-foot cathedral ceilings, a full bar, the Love Nest (our bridal suite) and a full catering kitchen.
+The barn is fully accessible, heated and air-conditioned.
+The 12-foot windowed barn doors open onto a sprawling slate patio with views of High Ridge.
+The hanging lights over the patio lead you to a second reclaimed barn, the Dairy Barn.

-Rustic handmade benches, high-top tables and a handmade stone bonfire pit pay tribute to the farm esthetic.
+Rustic handmade benches, high-top tables and a handmade stone bonfire pits pay tribute to the farm aesthetic.